-Anna Female Hardy Kiwi is one of the most popular hardy kiwis for gardeners and commercial growers alike, Anna’s attractive, very sweet and flavorful fruit can weigh up to 1/2 oz.
-This easy to grow and reliable vine is the perfect addition to your edible landscape.
+Anna hardy kiwi is one of the most popular hardy kiwis for gardeners and commercial growers alike, Anna’s attractive, very sweet and flavorful fruit can weigh up to 1/2 oz.

-Ken’s Red Hardy Kiwi is named for it’s creator, the late New Zealand horticulturist Ken Nobbs, Ken’s Red Hardy Kiwi bears good crops of very large, sweet, and tasty fruit with reddish purple skin and flesh.
+Named for its creator, the late New Zealand horticulturist Ken Nobbs, Ken’s Red Hardy Kiwi bears good crops of very large, sweet, and tasty fruit with reddish purple skin and flesh.

 Hardy Kiwi likes half day to full sun and well-drained soil.
 A male plant is required for pollination and one male plant can pollinate up to 8 female plants.
 The plants need a strong trellis and can spread 10-12 ft when mature.
 Hardy Kiwi fruit ripens in mid to late September and start bearing 2-4 years after planting.

 For more information on how to grow kiwis check out this wonderful growing guide from the Oregon State University Extension Program

 Click here to view our Kiwi Growing Guide.

 Latin Name: Actinidia arguta